AfrahAyub/aws-vmseries-with-gwlbe/README.md

 - AWS Gateway Load Balancer <br />
 <br />

-## please go through this section in case you are not able to view the logs
+## Please go through this section in case you are not able to view the logs
-step 1:Did you looked into the TGW routing?
+Step 1:Did you looked into the TGW routing?
 1. Login into the AWS console
 2. Go to VPC Services and select under Transit Gateways the Transit gateway route tables
 <br />